CleverCloud/fdbexporter/README.md

 *Not all metrics from status are yet available, but the ones we use are available.
 If you need more metrics, feel free to contribute!*

+## Migration Notice

+**⚠️ Breaking Change in v2.1.0**: The library now uses the native FoundationDB Rust client instead of `fdbcli`.
+If you're upgrading from an earlier version, please be aware you'll need to have FoundationDB client lib installed on your system.

 ## Getting started

 ### Docker